nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/DJANGO_COMPLEX_DATA_STRUCTURES.md

 >>> {}
 ```

-The `if` condition evaluates to true, so the first library's primary key is added as a key to the dictionary and it's value is the library.
+Therefore, since there is no `1` key in the dictionary, the `if` condition evaluates to true.
+In that case, the first library's primary key is added as a key to the dictionary and it's value is the library.

 ```py
 {